yuankailiu/utils/docs/kamb_setup.md

 # Intro of what to do

 A large portion of Geophysics is about computing stuff.
 The amount of computation can somtimes (if not always) exceeds what your personal computer can handle within reasonable time.
 Plus we want to prolong the lifespan of our own laptops.
 A common practice here in Seismolab is that each research group has its own group cluster (sitting behind the printing room on the 2nd floor of South Mudd) for computation.
 The operating system is Linux.
 Students will be granted access to the group cluster(s) to which they belong.
 Ex.
 If you work with Mark and Zach, you will have access to both of their clusters.
-All Seismolab machines are managed by Scott Dugan, our GPS tech admin.
+All Seismolab machines are managed by Scott Dungan <sdungan@caltech.edu>, our GPS tech admin.

 # Beginners